Glass Block, The Ideal Windscreen and Rainscreen

 Contact GBA Architectural Products & Services

 GBA glass block products have been used in office designs, exterior claddings, walkways, and stairways throughout North America to admit natural light while optimizing the use of interior space.
+We are also the proud owners of GlassWalk™ Glass Floor Systems, formerly an IBP product, which includes the structural glass floor system, glass paver system, and glass stair tread system.
+Additionally, GBA offers a wide selection of glass block and glass brick applications to create the perfect accent wall in any space.

 Visit theGBA website or phone: